knut0815/Nodelink-vs-Adjacency-Matrices-Study/README.md

 This directory contains the Qualitative results (`Accuracy and Time`) for each of the evaluated tasks.
 It also contains the Qualitative results (`User Feedback, Window Sizes, etc.`) for each of the 5 Groups of the study.

 ## Supplemental Material
-This directory contains video demos of how the studies were presented to participants.
-It also contains an SpreadSheet that contains all the results of the study, and a document that contains datasets we considered for this study.
+This directory contains `video demos` of how the studies were presented to participants.
+It also contains `spreadsheets` of interactions we considered for this study, and the results of the set; as well as a document of datasets we considered for this study.

 ## Tasks
 This directory contains all the tasks that were used in the study.
 The files are named with a short name of the task.
 Each task file is an an XML file that contains the task instances that were used in the study.
 A given task instance (`<question>`), contains the nodes that were used in the task (`<inputs>`), and the correct answers (`<answer>`).